-This is Greenwich's new Health and Wellbeing Strategy, a 5-year strategy taking us from 2023 to 2028.
-It describes how we as the strategic leaders for the health and care system will work together with the people who live, work or study in the Royal Borough of Greenwich to create a happier, healthier place to be.
+This is the Royal Borough of Greenwich's new 5-year Health and Wellbeing Strategy taking us from 2023 to 2028.
+It describes how we as the strategic leaders for the health and care system will work together with the people who live, work or study in Royal Greenwich to create a happier, healthier place to be.

-The Royal Borough of Greenwich is a diverse place to live, with a rich cultural and historical heritage.
-International historical sites like the Cutty Sark, Royal Observatory and Royal Park sit alongside iconic modern landmarks such as the O2 Arena, and the borough has been the focus of unprecedented regeneration over recent years.
-Greenwich is home to 290,000 people, speaking over 150 languages.
+Royal Greenwich is a diverse place to live, with a rich cultural and historical heritage.
+Internationally recognised sites like the Cutty Sark, Royal Observatory and Greenwich Park sit alongside iconic modern landmarks such as the O2 Arena and Woolwich Works; and the borough has seen a huge amount of regeneration over. recent years.
+Royal Greenwich is now home to 290,000 people, speaking over 150 languages.

-Health and Wellbeing Strategies are a statutory responsibility of Health and Wellbeing Boards, requiring local authorities to work with their NHS, third sector and wider partners to take collective action to improve health and wellbeing for their residents.
-The priorities in this strategy are based on a sound understanding of the greatest causes of poor mental and physical health for our populations.
+Health and Wellbeing Strategies are a statutory responsibility of Health and Wellbeing Boards, requiring local authorities to work with the NHS and partners to take action to improve health and wellbeing for their residents.
+The priorities in this strategy are based on an understanding of the greatest causes of poor mental and physical health for our residents.
 They are also built on our understandings of the things that matter most to our residents.
 Through our various engagement processes, we have heard from residents about those things that support and enable them to live their best lives.